Through the Thrive Apprentice template settings you can customize the way your course will look on your WordPress website.

 By default, you will be able to edit a demo version template and see how it would look like on your actual online school:

 On the left-hand side you can find the actual template settings that you can apply to the course;

 On the canvas, you can view the changes you are applying from the left sidebar.

 The Demo/Live Option

-On the other hand, the "Live" option will be available if you have at least one course published on your website.
+On the other hand, the "Live" option is available and you can use it if you have at least one course published on your website.
 If you select this option, in the canvas you will see the interface of your own course.